MicrosoftDocs/SupportArticles-docs/support/developer/dotnet/framework/general/text-rendered-custom-textblock-defects-remaining-image.md

 ms.reviewer: mihayash
 ---

-# Text rendering issues on a TextBlock that's a child of a Viewbox
+# Text rendering issues on a TextBlock that's a child of a viewBox

 _Applies to:_ &nbsp;&nbsp;.NET Framework 4.0 or later